Mean Robust Optimization: Worst-case value of the uncertain constraint

 \paragraph{Quantifying the clustering effect.} To quantify the effect of clustering, we calculate the difference between the following formulations of the worst-case value of the constraint in~\eqref{eq:robustopt}

 and

-where~\eqref{eq:nocluster_one} is the formulation of the constraint without clustering, akin to traditional Wasserstein \gls{DRO},~\eqref{eq:nocluster_inf} is the same, except we drop the support constraint, and~\eqref{eq:cluster_one} is the formulation with $K$ clusters.
-From here on, when we mention that the support {\it affects the uncertainty set}, we refer to situations where the constraints $v_i \in \supp$ for $i = 1,\dots,N$ are binding.
-We also require the following assumption to hold. \begin{assumption} The domain $\dom{g}$ is $\reals^m$.
-Otherwise, $g$ is either monotonically increasing or monotonically decreasing in $u$. \end{assumption} With this assumption on the domain and curvature of $g$, we can then construct solutions for~\eqref{eq:nocluster_one},~\eqref{eq:cluster_one}, and~\eqref{eq:nocluster_inf} to prove the following relations. \begin{theorem} Suppose that Assumption~\ref{assp:dom} holds, and $-g$ satisfies an $L$-smooth condition on its domain with respect to the $L_2$-norm, given as
+where~\eqref{eq:nocluster_one} is the formulation of the constraint without clustering, akin to traditional Wasserstein \gls{DRO},~\eqref{eq:nocluster_inf} is the same, except we drop the support constraint, and~\eqref{eq:cluster_one} is the formulation with $K$ clusters. \reviewChanges{ From here on, when we mention that the support {\it affects the worst-case constraint value}, we refer to situations where at least one of the constraints $v_i \in \supp$ for $i = 1,\dots,N$ is binding.
+Formally, the definition is $\bar{g}^N(x) \neq \bar{g}^{N*}(x)$ for any $x$ feasible for the \gls{DRO} problem.
+We note a sufficient but not necessary condition for the support to not affect the worst-case constraint value: the situation in which the support doesn't affect the uncertainty set, which is defined as